SBecraft/aws-bootcamp-cruddur-2023/journal/week1.md

 &NewLine;
 &nbsp;

-Usually Gitpod is pre-installed with the Docker extension.
+- Usually Gitpod is pre-installed with the Docker extension.
-&NewLine;
-&NewLine;
-&nbsp;

-I did not have the Docker extension, so I added it to my Gitpod VSCode.
+- I did not have the Docker extension, so I added it to my Gitpod VSCode.
-&NewLine;
-&NewLine;
-&nbsp;

 ## Containerize Backend
 Note:  `workdir` container command is referring to /backend-flask within the container and the container shares the host operating system kernel.